appscode/blog/content/post/kubedb-v2024.9.30/index.md

 - **Added New Database Support**: Added new database support Apache Cassandra, broadening our database management capabilities.

-- **OpsRequest Support**: Enhanced operational request capabilities for Microsoft SQL Server, PgBouncer, Solr, and ZooKeeper, providing greater management flexibility.
+- **OpsRequest Support**: Enhanced operational request capabilities for FerretDB, Microsoft SQL Server, PgBouncer, Solr, and ZooKeeper, providing greater management flexibility.

-- **Autoscaling**: Added autoscaling support for Microsoft SQL Server to automatically adjust resources based on workload demands.
+- **Autoscaling**: Added autoscaling support for FerretDB and Microsoft SQL Server to automatically adjust resources based on workload demands.

 - **Network Policies**: We have added support for [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) in the release.Now Users can pass
 `--set global.networkPolicy.enabled=true` while installing KubeDB.
 The required Network policies for operators will be created as part of the release process.
 And the required Network policies for DB will be created by the operator when some database gets provisioned.